HVjay/Lab4/README.md

 # Priority-Queue-and-BST-Implementation

 Implemented a BST to include the addition and deletion of nodes using Breadth-First Traversal.
-Implemented a queue strucutre assigning priority values to each element
+Implemented a Queue structure assigning priority values to each element